Dava Sobel: Biography

 She holds honorary doctor of letters degrees from the University of Bath and Middlebury College, Vermont, both awarded in 2002.

 Sobel made her first foray into teaching at the University of Chicago as the Vare Writer-in-Residence in the winter of 2006.
 She taught a one-quarter seminar on science writing.

 She served as a judge for the PEN/E. O. Wilson Literary Science Writing Award in 2012.

 Sobel is the niece of journalist Ruth Gruber and the cousin of epidemiologist David Michaels.

 Legacy

-Asteroid 30935 Davasobel, discovered by Carolyn S. Shoemaker and David H. Levy was named after her for her literary work in physics.
+Asteroid 30935 Davasobel, discovered by Carolyn S. Shoemaker and David H. Levy, was named after her for her literary work in physics.

-Sobel states she is a chaser of solar eclipses and that "it's the closest thing to witnessing a miracle".
+Sobel states that she is a chaser of solar eclipses and that "it's the closest thing to witnessing a miracle".
 As of August 2012 she had seen eight, and planned to see the November 2012 total solar eclipse in Australia.